Crabb Mill

 More information

-The Woodbridge Brook is a tributary of the Bristol Avon.
-It rises near Lydiard Millicent in Wiltshire flows in a generally westerly direction, joining the Avon below Malmesbury.
-The brook has a mean flow of 20.5 cubic feet per second (0.58 m3/s) and the waters were used in the past to power watermills.
+The Woodbridge Brook, a tributary of the Bristol Avon, originates near Lydiard Millicent in Wiltshire and flows in a predominantly westerly direction, eventually joining the Avon below Malmesbury.
+With an average flow of 20.5 cubic feet per second (0.58 m3/s), the brook was historically utilized to power watermills.
+Notably, Crabb Mill is situated just west of the village of Lea in Wiltshire.
+The Charlton Stream forms the western boundary of the parish and converges with the River Avon near Cowbridge in the southwestern part of the parish.
+Flowing east to west across the parish, the Woodbridge Brook joins the Charlton Stream northwest of Lea village.
 This camera was installed and is maintained by the Environment Agency and can be viewed here All content is available under the Open Government Licence v3.0.
-Crabb Mill is just to the west of the village of Lea in Wiltshire.
-The Charlton Stream forms the western boundary of the parish, and joins the River Avon near Cowbridge in the southwest of the parish.
-The Woodbridge Brook flows east–west across the parish to join the Charlton Stream northwest of Lea village.
-The southern boundary of the parish follows approximately the B4042 Swindon–Malmesbury road.
-An early resident of Lea, in 1340, was Ralph of Combe and his name survives in the name applied to the south west corner of the village of Lea, which is Combe Green (Ordnance Survey spelling), sometimes misspelt as Coombe Green.
-A school was built at Lea in 1873, replacing an earlier one-room school.
-Children of all ages attended until 1954 when older pupils transferred to Malmesbury School; in 1976 the school buildings were extended.
-The population of the parish peaked at 494 at the 1871 census, declined to 337 in 1931 and then increased as new housing was built, almost all in Lea village.
-When Sidney Herbert was created Baron Herbert of Lea in 1861, his new title referred to this village.
+Approximately following the B4042 Swindon-Malmesbury road, the southern boundary of the parish is established.
+In 1340, one of the early residents of Lea was Ralph of Combe, and his name is still associated with the southwestern corner of the village known as Combe Green (Ordnance Survey spelling), occasionally misspelled as Coombe Green.
+A school was constructed in Lea in 1873, replacing an earlier one-room school.
+Students of all ages attended until 1954 when older pupils transitioned to Malmesbury School.
+In 1976, the school premises underwent expansion.
+The population of the parish reached its peak at 494 individuals according to the 1871 census, subsequently declining to 337 in 1931.
+However, as new housing developments were established, primarily in Lea village, the population experienced growth.
+It is worth noting that when Sidney Herbert was ennobled as Baron Herbert of Lea in 1861, his title was derived from this very village.